micahwoods/micahwoods.github.io/_posts/2018-09-07-airplane-fuel-requirements-calcium-mlsn.md

 What do these nutrient pools have to do with the question Grant asked?
 They have to do with the 12 kg/ha present in the soil.
 What we are really doing with the soil test is making calculations about a pool of nutrients specific to a particular soil test extractant, and by testing the same soil with the same extractant over time, we then measure changes in quantities of nutrients in that particular pool.

-More about that later.
 Now to what is normal.

 ### Normal amounts of nutrients in the soil

 It's not enough to make sure there is a quantity (or a pool) of nutrients in the soil, at the start of the season, that is equivalent to the amount the grass will use that season.
+See the analogy about airplane fuel at the end for more about that.

 Normal soils, even low cation exchange capacity (CEC) sands commonly used for turfgrass rootzones, have a normal amount of calcium that is many times more than the grass can use in a season.

 What is normal varies by element.
 And the relation to grass use obviously depends on climate, grass type, and growth rate.
 To look at what is normal in turfgrass soils, I suggest the [SI (sustainability index) app](https://asianturfgrass.shinyapps.io/turfsi/).